soufiane-ezzemany/DevOps-IMT-FIL/README.md

 Finally, run the code with `node server.js`.

-### Seed service
+### `seed` service

-This is a Python and bash service.
+This is a Python and bash program used to virtually send many vote requests to the `vote` server.

 First the file `make-data.py` has to be executed in the container.
 Second, the file `generate-votes.sh` has to be executed when starting the container.

 For benchmarking, `generate-votes.sh` uses the `ab` utility which needs to be installed, through the `apache2-utils` `apt` package.

-### Worker service
+### `worker` service

-This is a C# service.
+This is a .NET (C#) program that reads vote submissions from Redis store, compute the result and store it in the PostgreSQL database.

 It requires a little bit more work to compile and run:
 - use this as a base image
 ```
 mcr.microsoft.com/dotnet/sdk:7.0